Travel advice for England

 Bonfire Night (Nov 5).
 Fireworks and bonfires held in communities all round the country to commemorate the foiling of the Gunpowder Plot in 1605 – most notably at York (wwww.yorkmaze.com), Ottery St Mary in Devon (wwww.otterytarbarrels.co.uk), and Lewes in East Sussex (wwww.bonco.org.uk).

 England has gone music festival crazy.
-Every weekend from June to September now sees some kind of musical happening – and in July and August literally dozens of outdoor events take place simultaneously in parks, town centres, farms, beaches and disused airfields up and down the country, often drawing tens of thousands of people to camp out for a weekend of partying under (hopefully) sunny skies.
+Every weekend from June to September now sees some kind of musical happening – and in July and August literally dozens of outdoor events take place simultaneously in parks, town centers, farms, beaches and disused airfields up and down the country, often drawing tens of thousands of people to camp out for a weekend of partying under (hopefully) sunny skies.
 Here are ten to choose from; check wwww.efestivals.co.uk for details of hundreds more.

 Sunrise Celebration (early June; wwww.sunrisecelebration.com).
 Hippyish “festival of organic arts and culture”, held in Somerset as a prelude to summer.